Minor MAPs

 What is a MAP?

 MAP stands for "minor-attracted person," which is someone who is attracted to children and/or teenagers who are much younger than them.
-Some people say "MAP" instead of "pedophile" because a pedophile is someone who is attracted to children who have not started to go through puberty, while a MAP can be anyone who is attracted to minors, including minors who have started puberty.
+Unlike pedophiles, who are attracted to minors who have not started to go through puberty, a MAP can be attracted to any minors, including minors who have started puberty.
+This means pedophiles are a type of MAP, but not all MAPs are pedophiles.

 Some people can't really tell if they're a MAP, especially when they're young.
 It's normal to be attracted to people around your age, so being attracted to kids that are around your age or a little bit younger doesn't make you a MAP.
 If you feel attracted to kids who are at least 5 years younger than you, or if the ages of people you're attracted to aren't going up as you get older, you might be a MAP.
 If you don't know for sure, that's ok.